 Cold laser therapy is a safe and effective therapy that works to help the body to heal itself.
 Cold laser therapy works by penetrating the targeted tissue and stimulates the cells to produce more energy called ATP.
 This increase in cellular energy allows the cell to repair and regenerate quickly and effectively.
 The laser uses a non thermal wavelength of light so there is no risk of tissue damage.
 Cold beam laser therapy penetrates into the tissue to improve healing and decrease pain and inflammation for effective physical therapy .

-At Back to Health, we use cold laser therapy with many of our patients who have a variety of conditions such as:
+At Back to Health in London, Ontario, we use cold laser therapy with many of our patients who have a variety of conditions such as:

 Acute/Chronic strained muscles (Tennis/golfers elbow)